 Slash your energy costs and reduce your carbon footprint by making the switch to solar.
 Best of all, get up to €2,400 from the government for doing it.
 It just makes sense.Get a quote

 Sometimes it's nice to have a ballpark idea what something should cost before getting a quote.
 That's what our Solar Pricing Guide is for.
-Real examples of solar PV quotes, including the costs, SEAI grant applicable, forecasted power generation and payback to the homeowner.Solar Price Guide
+Real examples of solar PV quotes, including the costs, SEAI grant amount, forecasted power generation and payback to the homeowner.Solar Price Guide

 Switching to solar can be a big decision.
 There's so much information out there.
 That's why we have built our whole business on the values of openness, honesty and transparency.
 If solar is not suitable or economical for your home, we'll tell you.
 We believe our open approach is better for us, better for you and better for the environment.Our approach